LeafMountain/Website/_games/2-theGoodFew.md

 Featuring a class and sub-class-based leveling system, an upgradeable player hub, customizable equipment, exciting character development, a variety of different environments to explore, and obviously lots of enemies and bosses to defeat.

-In its current iteration (early alpha) it mostly has basic functionality such as functional menus, mission select, battles, sfx, music. <br> <br>
+In its current iteration (early alpha) it mostly has basic functionality such as functional menus, mission select, battles, sfx, music.

+Include Trailer Here

+<br> <br>

 ## AI

-An AI description here.
+* State machine
+* Pathfinding

+## Gameplay

+* Movement
+* Turn based system

+## UI